karabayse/edabit/README.md

 * Convert minutes to seconds
 * Check numbers for equality
 * Negate the array of numbers
 * Hours and minutes to seconds
+* Find the bug